ARTFL-Project/PhiloLogic4/docs/database_loading.md

 default_object_level = 'doc'
 </code></pre>

-database_root is the filesystem path to the web-accessible directory where your PhiloLogic4 database will live, like /var/www/philologic/--so your webserver process will need read access to it, and you will need write access to create the database--and don't forget to keep the slash at the end of the directory, or you'll get errors.
+`database_root` is the filesystem path to the web-accessible directory where your PhiloLogic4 database will live, like /var/www/philologic/--so your webserver process will need read access to it, and you will need write access to create the database--and don't forget to keep the slash at the end of the directory, or you'll get errors.

-url_root is the HTTP URL that the database_root directory is accessible at: http://your.server.com/philologic/could be a reasonable mapping of the example above, but it will depend on your DNS setup, server configuration, and other hosting issues outside the scope of this document.
+`url_root` is the HTTP URL that the database_root directory is accessible at: http://your.server.com/philologic/could be a reasonable mapping of the example above, but it will depend on your DNS setup, server configuration, and other hosting issues outside the scope of this document.

-template_dir, which defaults to database_root + "/_system_dir/_install_dir/", is the directory containing all the scripts, reports, templates, and stylesheets that make up a PhiloLogic4 database application.
+`template_dir`, which defaults to database_root + "/_system_dir/_install_dir/", is the directory containing all the scripts, reports, templates, and stylesheets that make up a PhiloLogic4 database application.
 If you have customized behaviors or designs that you want reflected in all of the databases you build, you can keep those templates in a directory on their own where they won't get overwritten.

 (At the moment, you can't "clone" the templates from an existing database, because they actual database content can be very large, but we'd very much like to implement that feature in the future to allow for easy reloads.)